Friends of the Lower Grand Coulee

 Picture

-North Central Educational Foundation (NCEF) to support classroom learning by providing small but meaningful teacher grants to creative and innovative teachers in North Central Washington.
+Since the 2019/2020 school year, Friends of the Lower Grand Coulee (FLGC) partners with the North Central Educational Foundation (NCEF) to support classroom learning by providing small but meaningful teacher grants to creative and innovative teachers.
+NCEF manages the grant application process and FLGC focuses our funding on schools within the area in and near the Lower Grand Coulee.

 Supporting Community Through Art

-FLGC sponsored the participation of Soap Lake 5th grade students in the Beauty of Bronze program, an Art on the Avenues’ annual arts education program that takes place in Wenatchee, WA.
+FLGC sponsors the participation of Soap Lake 5th grade students in the Beauty of Bronze program, an annual arts education program based in Wenatchee that takes place in participating local schools.
 This program gives fifth graders the opportunity to work with a professional artist to create and exhibit their own small bronze sculptures.
-In 2021, Beauty of Bronze is going online with a virtual program and will serve more students.

 Learn More